StarpTech/cerebro/README.md

 * Not proved in production
 * No or less documentation.

-that's the reason why I look around me to find a better solution.
+that's the reason why I look around me to find a more robust and standardized solution.

 ## Why I want to test this?